cdf1982/cdf1982.github.io/glancecam/faqs.md

 ---

 #### Is it possible to automate GlanceCam in some ways?
 > GlanceCam supports **Apple Script**, as all good Mac apps should do.
-You can have scripts that switch cameras and set the fullscreen mode:
+You can have scripts that switch cameras and set the fullscreen mode, for instance:
 >
 >
 > ```applescript